 Each Party shall ensure that a communication made for the dominant purpose of, an intellectual property advisor providing professional advice on or relating to intellectual property rights to a client, shall be recognized as confidential to the client and shall be protected from any disclosure to third parties, unless it is or has been made public with the authority of that client.]

-[JP/NZ propose; ASN/IN oppose: Worldwide novelty for patent
+[JP/NZ propose; ASN/IN oppose: Article 5.12

+Worldwide Novelty for Patent

 Each Party shall ensure that a claimed invention shall not be new, if it is [NZ propose: made available to the public by written or oral description or in any other way] [NZ oppose: [CN propose: known to the public] [CN oppose;: publicly known], [CN oppose: described in a publication distributed or made available to the public through [JP propose: the internet]]] in any Party or in any non-Party before the filing date of the application for a patent, where priority is claimed, before the priority date of the application.]

-[JP propose; ASN/IN/AU/NZ/CN oppose: Patent term restoration
+[JP/KR propose; ASN/IN/AU/NZ/CN oppose: Article 5.13

+Patent Term Restoration

 With respect to the patent which is granted for an invention related to pharmaceutical products, each Party shall, subject to the terms and conditions of its applicable laws and regulations, provide for a compensatory term of protection for any period during which the patented invention cannot be worked due to marketing approval process.]

-[JP propose; ASN/IN/AU/NZ/CN oppose: 4.
-For the purposes of paragraph 2:
+[2.
+For the purposes of paragraph 1:

 “compensatory term of protection” means an extension of a term of patent protection;